Regulus98/Battery-Management-System/README.md

 # My First Step
 Read for comprehension.

-It's a Battery Management Project.
-There is a schematic and designed circuit board in there.
+It's a Battery Management System Project.
+I've decided to start with passive type BMS.
+It includes 2 zip files: simulations of circuit in MATLAB and schematic, layout files (designed circuit board) in KiCad.